Monitoring Device Availability and Latency

 • If the device fails both the availability check and the latency check, generates the event "Device Failed Availability and Latency checks".

 • Disabled.
-SL1 will create the following events:
+Skylar One will create the following events:

 • If the device fails the availability check, generates the event "Device Failed Availability Check: UDP - SNMP".